10 ECTS credits

 - Understand how the idea and practice of law is being transformed by new technologies, especially through machine learning, blockchain and digital platforms.

-- Develop contacts with practitioners in the legal technology industry.
+- Develop contacts with practitioners in the legal technology industry in both the private and public sector.

 Required Previous Knowledge